AP FACT CHECK: Trump’s misguided boast on virus poll ratings

 But the coronavirus polls were conducted when deaths from COVID-19 were still happening abroad, rather than on U.S. soil.
 Since then, Trump appointed Vice President Mike Pence on Feb.
 26 to lead the coronavirus response as the U.S. stock market slid over epidemic fears and the first U.S. cases emerged of community transmission that didn’t involve overseas travel.

-To date, there are now 19 U.S. deaths — with all but three victims in Washington state — and more than 400 infections scattered over more than 30 states as the federal government struggles to meet demand for diagnostic testing kits and Trump at times offers contrary messaging to his federal health experts.
+To date, there are now at least 21 U.S. deaths — with all but three victims in Washington state — and more than 500 infections scattered over more than 30 states as the federal government struggles to meet demand for diagnostic testing kits and Trump at times offers contrary messaging to his federal health experts.

 Trump claims higher poll ratings than previous administrations got when handling virus outbreaks.
 But early in the swine flu outbreak in May 2009, when Barack Obama was president, 3 in 4 Americans had confidence in the government’s management of the crisis, according to Gallup.
 That was about the same level of approval expressed for the government’s handling of the coronavirus in early February.
 Confidence in the 2009 response declined as the consequences worsened.